Mathiyalagann/Theif-detection/README.md

 🔐 Real-Time Thief Detection using Python and OpenCV

-This project is a "real-time facial recognition-based thief detection system" developed in Python using OpenCV.
+This project is a "real-time face recognition-based thief detection system" developed in Python using OpenCV.
 It identifies known thief faces by comparing live webcam feed with a pre-stored "faces" database and sends an "email alert" when a match is found.

 ---